eye-division/katehipkiss/_layeredpapercuts/monotone-foliage.md

 ---
 ### £215.00

-A glimpse through the lush green foliage in a palm house.<br>6 layers of handcut paper
+A glimpse through the lush green foliage of a palm house.<br>6 layers of handcut paper

 #### Size